tardate/blog.tardate.com/_posts/2017-01-01-blogging-with-jekyll.markdown

 as it offers a very good mix of pre-configured features useful for a blog (responsive design, social integration).

+My notes on Jekyll investigation and a series of tests are on [LittleCodingKata](https://github.com/tardate/LittleCodingKata/tree/master/staticweb/jekyll).

 [tardate]: https://tardate.blogspot.com
 [pratalife]: https://pratalife.blogspot.com